13 Simulations

 Generally, but not always, we want the random numbers to stay the same every time we run an algorithm.
 We are running some analysis, perhaps a risk calculation, and we want to get the same answer every time we run the program.

-There are exceptions to this, and you may want the random numbers two chains every time you call the algorithm.
+There are exceptions to this, and you may want the random numbers to change every time you call the algorithm.
 For example, if you use R to make a decision.
-Suppose you can’t decide if you want to go to a movie.
+Suppose you can not decide if you want to go to a movie.
 Then, you can run.

 rnorm(1)